ijlee2/codemod-utils/tutorials/blueprint-for-v2-addon/03-define-options.md

 From the line `.option('root')`, we see that `@codemod-utils/cli` has defined an option (an **argument**) called `--root`.
 The argument value, `argv['root']`, is stored in `codemodOptions.projectRoot`.

 > [!NOTE]
-> The argument `root` is renamed to `projectRoot`, in order to help our users type a short command.
-The renamed variable also helps us understand what the word "root" actually means.
+> The argument `root` is renamed to `projectRoot` so that users can type a short command, while the renamed variable makes our code easier to understand.
 >
-> In general, prefer argument names that are descriptive and ideal in length.
-The same names (in camel case) should be used to name the keys of `codemodOptions`.
+> In general, prefer argument names that are descriptive and ideal in length, then camelize the argument names to name the keys in `codemodOptions`.

-Take a look at the documentation for [`.option()`](https://yargs.js.org/docs/#api-reference-optionskey-opt).
-Then, create 2 more options: `--addon-location` and `--addon-name`.
+Study the documentation for [`.option()`](https://yargs.js.org/docs/#api-reference-optionskey-opt), then create 2 more options: `--addon-location` and `--addon-name`.
 Specify that these options expect a string and are required.
-(For now, leave `codemodOptions` as is.)
+For now, you can leave `codemodOptions` as is.

 <details>